 Mike's pen and ink sketches are well drawn with close attention to the details of anatomy.
 He uses cross hatching rather than solid greys to depict shadows and in his later pictures this is used quite sparingly.
 His technique shows fine body hair particularly well but the compositions are often crowded and the absence of depth shading and background perspective can cause visual confusion at first sight.
 A few moments study are needed to unravel the detail.

-'Slave pen' has a similar montage style to 'Nailman' but the overall fan-like composition is fascinating and the tethering together of the two foreground prisoners has an almost religious artistry about it that gives the picture interest and weight although pious acceptance and resignation on the part of victims is normal in Mike's world.
+'Slave pen' has a similar montage style to 'Nailman' but the overall fan-like composition is fascinating.
+The tethering together of the two foreground prisoners has an almost religious artistry about it that gives the picture interest and weight, although pious acceptance and resignation on the part of victims is normal in Mike's world.
 Most of Carcel's pictures contain at least one little gem of bondage like these.
 This detached, almost academic treatment and the use of simple outlines may explain why his pictures often seem less shocking than they should.

 Mike inks over and then erases pencilled originals to produce his final picture and you can see that some detail gets lost in this process - around eyes for example and the knees in 'Slave Pen'.
 The active participants in the pictures are often shedding copious amounts of body fluids from orifices and wounds which I suspect looks more subtle in the pencilled original than the inked final version.
 I prefer the earlier 'Pony Boys' style but truthfully the power of his imagery transcends technique.

 Mike has produced hundreds of pictures over the years and I wouldn't even attempt to work out a favourite or claim this to be a representative sample of his work.
-Fortunately there are vast amounts available at the GMBA2 archives (link in sidebar) and there's a good selection of his work at the MCR Group
+There were vast amounts available at the GMBA2 archives and the MCR Yahoo Group (but both these, as of 2022, are either inaccessible or defunct)

-There's another post of Mike's pictures on this blog here (added March 2013)
+Hoever, there's another post of Mike's pictures on mitchmen blog here (added March 2013)

-To see earlier posts in this series click A-Z in the label list below
+To see earlier posts in this mitchmen series click A-Z in the label list below